Reliable Analytics for Disease Indicators (ReADI)

 Metadata regarding the time a message was sent or received is collected.
 No data about the sender, recipient, or body of the message is collected.

 Users can use mSense to explicitly record and grant permission to collect an audio file they record.
 The file is processed to capture mel-frequency cepstral coefficients (MFCC) data from the audio.
 MFCC data are a representation of the short-term power spectrum of sound which cannot be used to recreate raw audio recordings.
 Audio samples are not collected in the background outside the context of the mSense app.

 Users can use mSense to explicitly record or grant permission to collect an image or video file they have recorded.
 Camera data is not collected in the background outside the context of the mSense app.

 Information about whether the device is being held and if the screen is on or off are collected.

 - System Information:

-Immediately following installation, ReadiSens will not collect, store, or transmit any personal information from the device on which it is running.
-ReadiSens will upload reports when the app crashes.
-These reports contain information about the state of the app when it crashed, and ReadiSens developers will use these crash reports to improve ReadiSens.
+Immediately following installation, the app will not collect, store, or transmit any personal information from the device on which it is running.
+The app will upload reports when the app crashes.
+These reports contain information about the state of the app when it crashed, and the app developers will use these crash reports to improve the app.
 These reports do not contain any personal information.
 Once the study begins (e.g., after entering a confirmation code), the app will begin collecting data as defined by the study.
-You will be notified when the study is loaded and is about to start, and you will be asked to confirm that you wish to start the study.
-This confirmation will summarize the types of data to be collected.
-You may quit a study and/or uninstall ReadiSens at any time, for any reason.
+You may disable sensors (via app user interface toggle buttons) at any time for any reason.
+You may quit a study and/or uninstall the app at any time, for any reason.
 Data is automatically uploaded when the device is connected to a WiFi network and its battery is being charged.

 Data collected in studies run by Lockheed Martin are used according to the policies set forth during the consent process, which limit use of all data to the specific purposes of the study.
 All data are used in aggregated analyses to protect the privacy of participants.